tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/git-exercise/README.md

 2. Open the repo in VS Code
 3. Open `my-accountability-buddy.txt`, and answer the questions
 4. Once you have finished answering the questions, save your file
-5. Add, commit and push your changes using Git.
+5. Add, commit, and push your changes using Git.
 You can follow the instructions in Part A for committing and pushing your changes to GitHub.
 6. Let your accountability buddy know you have answered the questions